 It is managed in partnership with Grange Civic Society and the Northern Fruit Group.
-An information leaflet has been produced by the Civic Society and is available from Victoria Hall in Grange.
+An information leaflet produced by the Civic Society is available from Victoria Hall in Grange.

 The park is a flood relief system which is why the water rises and falls.

 The gardens are close to the Main Street car park and railway station.